 We have achieved our USLP commitment to double the proportion of our portfolio that meets our Highest Nutritional Standards (HNS).
-By 2020, 61% of our portfolio complied with our WHO-aligned nutritional standards and we have the ambition to extend this to 70% by 2022.
+By 2020, 61% of our portfolio complied with our nutritional standards that are based on the World Health Organization (WHO) nutrient guidelines and our ambition is to extend this to 70% by 2022.

 95% of packaged ice cream to contain no more than 22 g total sugar per serving by 2025.

 We sell much-loved brands such as Wall’s, Magnum, Cornetto, Ben & Jerry’s, Max/Paddle Pop and Breyers.
 As the world’s leading ice cream company, we know that treats like ice cream can bring people pleasure.
 It’s important to lower sugar and calories without sacrificing taste so they can be enjoyed as occasional treat in a balanced diet.

 We’re aiming for 95% of our packaged ice creams to meet our new sugar target.
 While we know it won’t be easy, we’re working to find the technical solutions and have many examples where we have already been successful.

 For instance, we’ve been able to reduce sugar without sacrificing taste.
 In 2019 we reduced the sugar content in Carte d’Or Vanilla, Wall’s Soft Scoop Vanilla and the Cornetto range in the UK by up to 20%.
 In 2020, Magnum Almond and Magnum Mint (100ml) in the UK also achieved 20% less sugar in the ice cream part and are below 22 g total sugar per serving.
 And in Germany and Austria, we reduced the sugar content of Cremissimo Bourbon Vanilla by 19% to less than 22 g total sugar per serving.